 This era is said to be the era of computers.
-Computers have significantly changed lives and the way we used to live.
+Computers have significantly changed the way we live.
 A computing device when connected to other computing device(s) enables us to share data and information at lightning fast speed.

 What is Network?

 A Network in the world of computers is said to be a collection of interconnected hosts, via some shared media which can be wired or wireless.
 A computer network enables its hosts to share and exchange data and information over the media.
 Network can be a Local Area Network spanned across an office or Metro Area Network spanned across a city or Wide Area Network which can be spanned across cities and provinces.

 A computer network can be as simple as two PCs connected together via a single copper cable or it can be grown up to the complexity where every computer in this world is connected to every other, called the Internet.
 A network then includes more and more components to reach its ultimate goal of data exchange.
 Below is a brief description of the components involved in computer network −